AvijeetJain/README.md/README.md

  ## 🙋‍♂️ About Meeee

-- 🌱 I’m currently develop websites
+- 🌱 I’m currently developing websites

 - 🔥 I'm also enhancing myself in the field of Machine Learning